codemann8/alttpr_codetracker_codemann8/README.md

 - Aga2 is autotracked when you beat Aga2. *(This does NOT spoil Fast Ganon in Mystery modes)*
 - In Entrance Shuffle, the Dam autotracks when the dam is drained.
 - In Door Shuffle, the Attic autotracks when the TT Attic floor is bombed.
+- In OW Tile Swap (Mixed), the OW screens are automatically flipped.
 - In Legacy modes (playing old seeds or playing ROM hacks), the non-progressive bow and silvers track correctly.
 - The current dungeon is auto-pinned when player enters a dungeon, feature is disabled by default (see `Customization` section below)
 - Advanced development feature, in Beta and disabled by default, output file when certain items are obtained (see `Customization` section below)